Talk to AI Assistant

 2. Natural Language Processing (NLP)

-NLP allows computers to understand, interpret, and generate human language.
+NLP enables computers to comprehend, interpret, and produce human language.

 A prime example is the chatbot technology used in customer support.
 Companies like Apple use Siri, a virtual assistant powered by NLP, to answer questions and perform tasks based on voice commands.